Raghava08/Raghava08/README.md

 # 💫 About Me:
-I'm a passionate software engineer with expertise in Java, Python, and front-end technologies like HTML, CSS, JAVASCRIPT and Bootstrap.
-With a strong foundation in SQL for backend development and a deep understanding of data structures and algorithms (DSA),<br>I focus on creating efficient and scalable solutions.
-I’m committed to leveraging my skills to drive innovation and solve complex technical challenges
+I am a passionate Full Stack Developer with a strong foundation in AI & ML.
+I have extensive experience in programming languages like Java, Python, and MySQL, along with expertise in Data Structures & Algorithms, placing me in the top 8.03% on LeetCode.
+I hold certifications in Cloud & DevOps, DSA, Python, Java, and SQL, and I’m skilled in front-end technologies like HTML, CSS, JavaScript, and Bootstrap.

+In addition to my technical background, I’ve mentored developers during my time with Smart Interviews, focusing on Data Structures & Algorithms.
+I’m driven by innovation and continuous learning, which fuels my passion for contributing to impactful projects and advancing my skill set.

 ## 🌐 Socials: